 Non-American Outdoor Brands

-If you can’t find what you’re looking for from a Canadian brand, there are lots of other hiking gear brands from Europe and Australia you can support instead of buying American.
+If you can’t find what you’re looking for from a Canadian brand, there are lots of other hiking gear brands from Europe, Asia, and Oceania you can support instead of buying American.

 This list is by no means exhaustive – I’ve just tried to list non-American outdoor brands that are easy to find in Canadian stores.